A changing industry

 The program started off strong after the legislation passed.
 In 1945, there were 14 municipalities with ASBs (20%), then another 10 joined in 1946 (35%).
 By 1960, 70% of municipalities had ASBs.
 They reached 91% by the early 1970s and by the 2000s all eligible 69 rural municipalities had an ASB.

 Figure 1.
 ASB Establishment 1945 to 1984

 Today the 69 ASBs in Alberta help nearly 60,000 farms and ranches to protect the over 50 million acres they farm.
-While ASBs continue to partner with Alberta Agriculture and Forestry, they have become more independent from the province in their programming.
+While ASBs continue to partner with Alberta government, they have become more independent from the province in their programming.
 As before, programs focus on weed and pest control but also include grants and environmental and sustainable agriculture programs.

 For more information on Agricultural Service Boards, see ASB Overview.

 Agricultural Fieldmen were appointed and hired shortly after the ASB Act was implemented in 1945.
 As per the ASB Act, an Agricultural Fieldman is a qualified person hired by the council and employed on a full-time basis.
 Once a council has established a board, they must appoint a qualified person as an Agricultural Fieldman to implement agricultural policies and programs and to manage the agricultural resources of the municipality.